Aaron1011/travis-ci.github.com/blog/_posts/2013-09-26-release-to-pypi.md

       user: "YOUR_USER_NAME"
       password: "YOUR_PASSWORD" # should be encrypted with `travis encrypt`

-To make things even simples, if you've installed [our command line tool](2013-08-22-let-travis-push-your-rubygems), you can simply run the following command:
+To make things even simpler, if you've installed [our command line tool](http://github.com/travis-ci/travis), you can simply run the following command:

     $ travis setup pypi